-All students at the University are invited to use the Writing Center located in McFarlin Library (Tel.
-918-631-3131).
-Staffed by Teaching Assistants in English, the center offers consultations in individual or group sessions to help students develop and improve writing skills.
-The University Writing Program serves as a center for writing-across-the-curriculum activities at the University.
+All students at the university are invited to use the Writing Center located in McFarlin Library (918-631-3131).
+Staffed by teaching assistants in English, the center offers consultations in individual or group sessions to help students develop and improve writing skills.
+The University Writing Program serves as a center for writing-across-the-curriculum activities at the university.
 The staff of the Writing Program is available to consult with faculty members in all departments about integrating manageable and effective writing assignments in their courses.

 Writing Program Awards and Contests